KislakCenter/islamicmss/index.md

  At the bottom of each page (except Notes) is a link to a short exercise that will let you test your knowledge.
 You can also access any of the exercises from the [**Exercises**](/islamicmss/exercises) page.

- Finally, the [**Glossary**](/islamicmss/glossary/) page has photos of additional aspects of manuscripts that may be of use to you, the [**References**](/islamicmss/references/) page has a short bibliography which will help you get started on further research, and the [**Resources**](/islamicmss/resources/) page has explanataions of tools and resources at The Schoenberg Institute of Manuscript Studies which may be of use to you.
+ Finally, the [**Glossary**](/islamicmss/glossary/) page has photos of additional aspects of manuscripts that may be of use to you, the [**References**](/islamicmss/references/) page has a short bibliography which will help you get started on further research, and the [**Resources**](/islamicmss/resources/) page has explanations of tools and resources at The Schoenberg Institute of Manuscript Studies which may be of use to you.

 ### **Things to Know**